jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 Kollos -- no Perl knowledge.
 That is not the case at the moment.

+## Abbreviations

+* desc -- Short for "description".
+Used a lot for strings which "describe" something, usually for the purpose of being assembled into a larger string, and usually as part of some message.

+* giter -- An *Iter*ator factory (aka generator).
+In _Programming Lua_,
+Roberto insists that the argument of the generic for is not an iterator, but an iterator generator.

+* iter -- An *Iter*ator.
+But see also "giter".

+* ix -- Index

+* pcs -- Short for "pieces".
+Often used as table name, where the tables purposes is to assemble a larger string, which is usually a message, and which is usually assembled using `table.concat()`.

 ## Development Notes

 This section is first for the convenience of the